+Catalan and Dominating Weaknesses in it.
 The concept of weakness is the most basic part of positional chess.
-Weak squares and weak pawns are ideas that you must juggle with throughout the whole game.
+Weak squares and weak pawns are ideas that you must juggle throughout the whole game.
 The choice of a correct plan is most of the time based on correctly identifying targets of attack in the opponent’s position.
-Just as well, the decision of advancing a pawn or not should be made on the same principles.
-However, the concept of weakness is often misunderstood by club players.
+Just as well, you should make the decision of advancing a pawn or not on the same principles.
+However, club players often misunderstand the concept of weakness.
 According to its definition, it is a pawn or a square that can no longer be protected by another pawn.

 But this is not all.

-These are the important question that needs to be answered in order to correctly identify a weakness.
+These are the important questions that ask for answers in order to correctly identify a weakness.